 Adenium obesum, commonly known as Desert Rose, is widespread and variable in its natural habitat.
 It occurs in broadband across sub-Saharan Africa from Senegal and Mauritania in the west eastward to Sudan and Kenya.
 Its variability in nature is reflected by its variability in cultivation.
 It has a relatively long summer blooming period and can be kept in growth through winter in a warm and bright location.
 It is the most widely available species in cultivation and has been used as one of the parents in many hybrids.
-The flowers are variable in size, but generally about 2 inches (5 cm) in diameter.
+The flowers vary in size, but they are generally about 2 inches (5 cm) in diameter.
 The margins of the petals vary from pink to deep red and gradually fade to white near the throat.

 Growing a Desert Rose from seed or cuttings is not hard at all.
 It simply requires a little knowledge.
 Young plants from seed have a distinctly fattened caudex, and the plant eventually develops a very stout trunk.
 Rooted cuttings will form a very thick trunk in time.

 The real trick to Desert Rose seed starting is to make sure that you start with fresh seeds.
 Fresh seeds will have a higher germination rate as well as germinating faster.
 Purchase your seeds from a reputable dealer or find an owner of a few adult plants that can give your seeds straight from the plants themselves.

 Begin starting Desert Rose seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
 Place the seeds in the growing medium, just covering them with the growing medium.